ouromoros/eta-gsoc/README.md

     ...
 ```

-The problem appears more often in the later process of the benchmark, so it looks like a memory leak problem.
-We haven't tracked it down yet.
+~~The problem appears more often in the later process of the benchmark, so it looks like a memory leak problem.
+We haven't tracked it down yet.~~

-Since it is a bug that has accumulating effect, `warp` and `warp-fibers` can't be put into practical use until they are solved.
+~~Since it is a bug that has accumulating effect, `warp` and `warp-fibers` can't be put into practical use until they are solved.~~

+---

+The bug above has been fixed since 0.8.6b1